 Once the image data is collected, it must be stored in a manner to facilitate image processing.
-This is a non-trivial problem, as the three-dimensional image of an entire human brain will require 3.3 Exabytes of data.
-Furthermore, converting the raw images into information about neurons and synapses will require non-local information outside of the field of view of a single image plane, because neural processes can be long and winding and their relationships may only be evident after the entire structure is known.
+This is a non-trivial problem, as the three-dimensional image of an entire human brain will require 3.3 exabytes of data.
+Converting the raw images into information about neurons and synapses will require non-local information outside of the field of view of a single image plane, because neural processes are often complex, tree structured, three-dimensional objects, sometimes spanning across both hemispheres.
+Furthermore, their relationships may only be evident after the entire structure is known.
 To address this issue, we are designing database structures specifically tuned for efficient non-local queuing of image data and simultaneous access by hundreds or thousands of processes to ensure that the machine annotation effort can be effectively parallelized.

 Because manual annotation of images comprising a cortical column or entire brain would likely take many decades, a machine annotation strategy is necessary to extract the desired information.
-We have recently made a number of promising advances in machine annotation—including three-dimensional segmentation and tracking of neural processes [7]— but manual interaction is still necessary.
+We have recently made a number of promising advances in machine annotation—including three-dimensional segmentation and tracking of neural processes [8]— but manual interaction is still necessary.
 Improvements in the less often reported but critically important stages of image pre-processing to align, stitch and stack the volumetric images are also necessary.

+Once the data is collected, stored efficiently, and annotated, dedicated software and potentially hardware will be used to simulate the human brain.
+While the jury is still out on whether large-scale brain simulations are best implemented on dedicated chips, several of the current state-of-the-art in large-scale brain simulations utilize massively parallel chips.
+In our work towards this goal, we have designed dynamically reconfigurable silicon chips, such that connectivity can be programmed into the chip, as more information comes online [10].

 Although there is much work yet to be done, we are on the verge of a revolution in brain science, poised for the first time to see real biological neural networks and understand brain function at most fundamental level.
-This information will affect many fields of scientific inquiry and lead to countless new technologies including the first machines with true artificial intelligence, powerful neuromimetic computing systems, and perhaps even the first biofidelic simulation of a human brain.
-Much like the sequencing the human genome allowed for rapid and unforeseen progress, determining the complete wiring diagram of a human brain could have a similar impact.
+This information will affect many fields of scientific inquiry and lead to countless new technologies including the first machines with true artificial intelligence, powerful neuromimetic computing systems, and the first biofidelic human brain emulation.
+Much like the sequencing the human genome allowed for rapid and unforeseen progress, becoming a central tool in genomics research, determining the complete wiring diagram of a human brain could have a similar impact.
+At a minimum, it will provide constraints on the kinds of networks typical of human brain circuits, upon which neuroanatomists, systems neuroscientists, and cognitive scientists can build new theories of brain operation and function.
 We are currently at the forefront of these developments and will soon start to reap the benefits of this new knowledge.